-Shooter Spouting Anti-Trump Rhetoric Opens Fire Inside Trump Resort In Doral, Florida Overnight
+Shooter Spouting Anti-Trump Rhetoric Opens Fire Inside Trump Resort In Doral, Florida, Overnight

-Miami Police say 42-year old Jonathan Oddi entered the Trump National Resort in Doral, Florida and began firing shots and ranting about President Donald Trump early Friday morning.
+Miami Police say 42-year-old Jonathan Oddi entered the Trump National Resort in Doral, Florida, and began firing shots and ranting about President Donald Trump early Friday morning.
 The gunman was apprehended after exchanging fire with responding police and taken into custody after being shot several times.

-Oddi, who lives just a few miles away from the Trump Resort according to the Miami Herald, removed an American Flag from the property and entered the hotel lobby at approximately 1:30 a.m. local time while shouting “anti-Trump rhetoric,” according to Miami-Dade Police Director Juan Perez.
+Oddi, who lives just a few miles away from the Trump Resort, according to the Miami Herald, removed an American flag from the property and entered the hotel lobby at approximately 1:30 a.m. local time while shouting “anti-Trump rhetoric,” according to Miami-Dade Police Director Juan Perez.
 The man reportedly fired a semi-automatic handgun and a fire alarm was set off in an attempt to lure officers to the scene.

 Five officers responded, and the gunman received multiple gunshots to his lower body before being taken into custody.
-No injuries were reported for Trump resort workers or guests but one Doral police officer suffered a broken wrist during a fall.
+No injuries were reported for Trump resort workers or guests, but one Doral police officer suffered a broken wrist during a fall.

 Oddi was taken to the Kendall Regional Medical Center for treatment of his wounds.
 Authorities do not consider the incident to be terrorism-related.